 We invite readers to revisit, rediscover, and rethink what you know about fairy tales with Rump: The (Fairly) True Tale of Rumpelstiltskin.
-Author Liesl Shurtliff presents a parodic homage to the Grimm Brothers’ story of Rumpelstiltskin, the first in her series of fractured fairy tales.
+Author Liesl Shurtliff presents the story-behind-the-story of the fabled Rumpelstiltskin, pulling back the curtain to reveal the truth behind his famed ability to spin straw into gold, and the heavy price that ability exacts.
+Rump is the first in her series of fractured fairy tales, and students will be primed to jump into the rest after enjoying Rump.

 “My mother named me after a cow’s rear end.”

 That’s the first sentence.
-Are you feeling sorry for Rump?
+Do you feel sorry for Rump?
 Or do you laugh at his name?
 Shurtliff establishes a back-and-forth tension between sympathy and humor that immediately earns the reader’s empathy and trust.